How Often Should Kids Get Dental Checkups?

 • Address habits like thumb sucking or pacifier use

 Cleanings at this stage are gentle and focused on comfort and education.
+Parents may also benefit from understanding fluoride for kids as part of early cavity prevention.

 Dental Visits for Preschool and School-Age Children